Link to our HOME page

 The reef contains over 250 different coral species with the most common being Plate Coral, Brain Coral, Staghorn Coral and Cabbage Coral.
 The mass spawning of the coral takes place 8-9 days after the full moon in either March or April each year.
 This event can turn the surface of the sea a reddish colour.

 Although corals can grow as much as 5mm each year their growth is kept in check by certain species of fish that feed on coral polyps.
 It is thought that the fish can restrict overall coral growth in this way by as much as 33%.
-Other coral damage can be caused by boats which anchor on the reef (anchors should always be placed in sand adjacent to reefs) and by natural predators like the crown of thorns starfish.
+Other coral damage can be caused by boats that anchor on the reef (anchors should always be placed in sand adjacent to reefs) and by natural predators like the crown of thorns starfish and marine snails.
 The most significant damage is done by cyclones that can lift great plates of coral and smash them to pieces due to violent wave action.

 Best time to visit: